Last updated on June 18th, 2021 at 05:54 pmJump to Recipe

 - Using a cake mix will reduce the prep time.
-You can use Yellow Cake mix or White Cake mix.
+You can use the Yellow Cake mix or White Cake mix.

 - Also, Do NOT use frozen blueberries in this recipe, their water content is too high.
 Use fresh blueberries.

 - Similarly, you can skip the blueberries or replace them with fresh blackberries, raspberries or diced apples.

 - Based on reference, you can add 1/2 cup of chopped walnuts or pecans into the batter.